8 Great Spots for Easter Brunch in Memphis

 Neighborhood: East Memphis (Regalia Center)

 Step into Owen Brennan’s on a Sunday afternoon, and you’ll feel like you’ve entered the New Orleans French Quarter.
-The Jazz brunch features all your favorites mixed with signature New Orleans fare.
-You can enjoy salad, seafood, bread, and dessert stations on Easter Sunday.
-You can also get pasta jambalaya, Southern-fried chicken, or spring for the carved roast beef.
+The special Jazz brunch includes salad, seafood, bread, and dessert stations, along with pasta jambalaya, Southern-fried chicken, and carved roast beef.

-As with each Sunday brunch at Owen Brennan’s, a jazz band will be playing tunes and keeping the energetic atmosphere abuzz.
-The buffet is $49.97 for adults and $23 for children ages six to 11.
-Brunch is complimentary for children under the age of five.
-We recommend calling ahead for a reservation.
+As with each Sunday brunch at Owen Brennan’s, a jazz band is set to play tunes and keep the energetic atmosphere abuzz.
+The buffet is $49.97 for adults and $23 for children ages 6 to 11.
+Brunch is complimentary for children under 5.
+Reservations can be made by calling the restaurant directly.

 Paulette’s Restaurant